Spring surprise brings wintry weather mix to Chicago

 Not cool, man.
 Not cool.
 Mother Nature is playing a cruel joke on us. ❄️❄️❄️ @ABC7Chicago @MarkMcGinniswx @StaceyBacaABC7 pic.twitter.com/UFgFsSrqLc— Mark Rivera ABC7 (@MarkRiveraABC7) April 14, 2019

-More than 300 flights at O'Hare and Midway airports were cancelled Sunday due to the weather conditions.
+More than 500 flights at O'Hare and Midway airports were cancelled Sunday due to the weather conditions.
+Flight delays are averaging 35-40 minutes.
+Average delay times are calculated on flights arriving/departing within the next 2 hours.
+Flights that arrive/depart within 15 minutes of their scheduled time are considered "on-time".
+For specific flight information, please contact your O'Hare or Midway carrier.

 Sunday's Buddy Walk was also cancelled, as well as the Chicago Cubs games against the Los Angeles Angels.